 Cancellation of removal is a form of immigration relief that is available in removal proceedings initiated on or after April 1, 1997.
-It is available to lawful permanent residents (LPRs) under Immigration and Nationality Act (INA) section 240A(a), to non-lawful permanent residents (non-LPRs)2 under INA § 240A(b)(1), and to certain battered spouses and children under INA § 240A(b)(2).3 Each type of cancellation has its own set of statutory criteria.
-If an immigration
+It is available to lawful permanent residents (LPRs) under Immigration and Nationality Act (INA) section 240A(a), to non-lawful permanent residents (non-LPRs)2 under INA § 240A(b)(1), and to certain battered spouses and children under INA

-1 Copyright (c) 2023, American Immigration Council (Council) and the National Immigration Project of the National Lawyers Guild (NIPNLG).
+Copyright (c) 2024, American Immigration Council (Council) and the National Immigration Project of the National Lawyers Guild (NIPNLG).
 The original version of this practice advisory, published on June 30, 2021, was issued by the Council, The Catholic Legal Immigration Network, Inc. (CLINIC), and NIPNLG.
 Click here for information on reprinting this practice advisory.
 This practice advisory is intended for authorized legal counsel and is not a substitute for independent legal advice supplied by legal counsel familiar with a client's case.
 The authors of the 2021 advisory were Khaled Alrabe, Gianna Borroto, Kate Melloy Goettel, Michelle Mendez, Victoria Neilson, Rebecca Scholtz, Cristina Velez, and Karolina Walters.
-It was updated in 2023 by Gianna Borroto, Suchita Mathur, Kate Melloy Goettel, Michelle Mendez, Victoria Neilson, and Rebecca Scholtz.
+It was updated in 2024 by Gianna Borroto, Suchita Mathur, Michelle Mendez, and Rebecca Scholtz.
 The authors would like to thank Grant Chamness, Kristin Macleod-Ball, Aimee Mayer-Salins, Abby Nyberg, Trina Realmuto, David Stern, Patrick Taurel, Stacy Tolchin, Ben Winograd, and Valerie Zukin for their contributions to the 2021 advisory.

-2 An LPR may also apply for non-LPR cancellation.
+An LPR may also apply for non-LPR cancellation.
 See Matter of A-M-, 25 I&N Dec.
 66, 74-76 (BIA 2009).